Request a Quote »

 Reflecting Bragg Grating (RBG) for laser mode selection / diode laser wavelength locking

 The BragGrate™ Mirror is a reflecting volume Bragg grating recorded in a bulk of photosensitive silicate glass.
-BragGrate™ Mirrors placed in a laser resonator enables spectral and thermal management of the laser radiation and can withstand high optical densities up to 5 J/cm2.
-The laser modal structure is controlled by the longitudinal mode selection with the bandwidth down to 20 pm and the customized central wavelengths with accuracy of 0.1-0.5 nm.
-BragGrate™ Mirrors have record low absorption and allow thermal laser wavelength shift reduction to 5 pm/K @ 532 nm.
+BragGrate™ Mirrors are placed in a laser resonator which enables spectral and thermal management of the laser radiation.
+The laser modal structure is controlled by the longitudinal mode selection with the bandwidth down to 10 GHz and the customized central wavelengths with accuracy of 0.1-0.5 nm.
+BragGrate™ Mirrors have a record low absorption and scattering that allows them to withstand record high optical densities of up to 10 J/cm2.
+This also yields a thermal laser wavelength shift reduction of up to 5 pm/K at 532 nm.

 Mirror figure 1